Apple's Worst Business Decisions: Another Perspective

 Here's another one I'd add to Hormby's list: the Newton fiasco.
 Newton was a wonderful project, but it was so far ahead of its time that it was rushed to market, where it's unpolished first revision handwriting recognition made it the butt of many jokes.

-Newton was a wonderful product that pushed the hardware to its limit as much as the first Mac did.
+Newton was a wonderful product that pushed the hardware to its limit as much as the first Mac had.
 It had a nice large screen, which also meant a relatively large form factor.
-Newton's are much bigger than Palms and Pocket PCs - and that's as much a positive thing as a negative.
+Newton’s are much bigger than Palms and Pocket PCs – and that’s as much a positive thing as a negative.

 Apple's biggest mistake was killing off the entire Newton project just as the PDA market was taking off, and then sitting on the technology rather than selling it to ardent fans who wanted to keep it alive.